You fought through brutal training, endless inspections, and constant pressure—now it’s time to finish the job.

 U.S. Navy Officer Candidate School (OCS) is a rigorous military training program designed to transform civilians into commissioned officers in the United States Navy.

-The program is open to both enlisted personnel and civilians who meet the eligibility criteria.
+- Who Can Apply?
+Both enlisted personnel and civilians who meet eligibility requirements.

 Overview of Navy OCS Graduation Ceremony